Here’s everything about phone cases trapping heat and making phones heat up faster:

 You might imagine that phones have fans or vents or other things that keep them cool.

-These metals conduct heat away from the important parts of the phone so that it can be released by the body.
+These metals conduct heat away from the important parts of the phone so that they can be released by the body.

 Second, phone shells are designed to exchange heat with the air and radiate heat away from the phone.

 How Does the Phone Case Interact With Cooling of the Phone?
+(5 Things)

 If it prevents the phone from getting rid of heat, then eventually, the phone will overheat, right?

 Well, the interactions are a bit complicated, so we should look at the different issues at play.